apollo994/compann-nf/README.md

 - protein similarity
 - mRNA mapping
 - genome projection

 Usually, a genome annotation combine results from more than one methos and the results are stored in [.gff3](https://github.com/The-Sequence-Ontology/Specifications/blob/master/gff3.md) or [.gtf](http://mblab.wustl.edu/GTF22.html), they are similar, but mind the [differencies](https://www.biobam.com/differences-between-gtf-and-gff-files-in-genomic-data-analysis/).

 `compann-nf` automates the task of evaluating the quality of a genome annotation according to a diverse set of metrics.

-### DEPENDENCIES
+It is based on the nextflow technology to orchestarte and parallelize processes, while reproducibility is ensured by running each process inside a Docker (or Singularity) container.
+You should consider using `compann-nf` when you want to know what annotation methods or pipeline parameter provide the most complete and accurate annotation.

+### HOW TO USE `compann-nf`

+## Dependencies

 Make sure Docker and Nextflow are installed in your computer
   - [Docker](https://docs.docker.com/engine/install/), tested on `Docker version 24.0.7, build afdd53b`
   - [Nextflow](https://www.nextflow.io/docs/latest/getstarted.html#installation), tested on `nextflow version 23.10.1.5891` with `openjdk 21.0.4 2024-07-16`

-### Test Run
+## Test Run

+If you have Docker and Nextflow installed on you system you are ready to go

 ```
 # clone and switch to dev branch